-While some insecticides and household chemicals can be used, there are also many natural ways to take care of things.
+While some insecticides and household chemicals can be used as a drain fly killer, there are also many natural ways to take care of things.
+These drain fly killer solutions can get the job done, but going the natural route is better for you and your home.
 First things first, you'll want to clean out the drain in question.
 There are a few ways to do this:

 After sanitizing the drain, you may want to create a homemade trap to catch the remaining flies.